Doppelbett Method: Could Separate Mattresses Improve Your Sleep?

 • Regularly open windows or use fans for continued airflow.

-Most off-gassing occurs within the first 24-72 hours, though traces may linger for a few weeks.
+Most off-gassing occurs within 24–72 hours, though it may linger for weeks.

 Conclusion: Sleep Better Without the Smell